oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    > **NOTE**: If you're interested in the details of the `curl` commands we use to access each cluster through its Ingress, see the comments embedded within the `/tmp/mii-sample/ingresses` YAML files.

    > **NOTE**: We give each cluster Ingress a different host name that is decorated using both its operator domain UID and its cluster name.
 This makes each cluster uniquely addressable even when cluster names are the same across different clusters.
-For more on information Ingresses and load balancers, see TBD.
+For more on information Ingresses and load balancers, see [Ingress]({{< relref "/userguide/managing-domains/ingress/_index.md" >}}).

 1. _Set up access to a base WebLogic 12.2.1.4 image for this sample that will be used for creating the sample's model images._